PrincetonUniversity/EDIPIC-2D/README.md

 For help with installing the code, please contact `ethier_at_pppl.gov`

-The code has been developed with the Government sponsorship (contract DE-AC02-09CH11466).
+This code has been developed with the Government sponsorship (contract DE-AC02-09CH11466).
 The developer grants to the Government, and others acting on its behalf, a nonexclusive, paid-up, irrevocable, world-wide license in such copyrighted data to reproduce, prepare derivative works, distribute copies to the public, and perform publicly and display publicly, by or on behalf of the Government.